MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 Now that you have updated cards, you can delete messages using the Bot Framework.

-### Delete messages
+### Delete message

-In the Bot Framework, every message has its unique activity identifier.
 Messages can be deleted using the Bot Framework's `DeleteActivity` method.

 # [C#](#tab/dotnet9)